diaghilev/course-dbt/greenery/analyses/week3.md

 ```
 What is our conversion rate by product?

-**Conversion rate is in the dim_product table.**
+**Conversion rate by product is located in the dim_product table.**

 Theoretically, Why might certain products be converting at higher/lower rates than others?
-- **Strength of product's value prop as expressed on the page.** (such as "product requires minimal upkeep")
+- **Strength of product's value prop as expressed on the page** (such as "product requires minimal upkeep")
-- **Presence of social proof via reviews or photos featuring product in a customer's home.**
+- **Presence of social proof via reviews or photos featuring product in a customer's home**
 - **Alignment between the type of user brought to the page and the product's relevance to that user** (such as a city dweller directed to products that require a large plot of land)

 ### Macros

-**Auto generated columns for event types rather than hard coding them.**
+**Auto-generated rather than hard coded event types.**

 ```
 {{